 What is an Invoice?

-For you, an invoice helps you get paid in a timely manner by providing the client notification that a payment is due on a certain date.
+For you, an invoice helps you get paid in a timely manner by providing the client with notification that a payment is due on or by a certain date.

 How to Write an Invoice

-When writing an invoice, you can use an invoice template but be sure to include all of the important information so there’s no confusion about where the payment is going.
+When writing an invoice, you can use an invoice template, but be sure to include all of the important information so there’s no confusion about where the payment is going.

-The word “Invoice” at the top of the page helps recipients know that it needs their attention and they are less likely to put it at the bottom of the pile.
+The word “Invoice” at the top of the page helps recipients know that it needs their attention, so they are less likely to put it at the bottom of the pile.
 To make it professional, include your logo and company information, including contact information.

 Clients appreciate seeing the breakdown so they know exactly what they’re getting and the price.
 Add the items up to include a total due.

 List the payment terms and any penalties for late payment.
-If you have a money-back guarantee or warranty, list that information at the bottom of the invoice.
+If you have a money-back guarantee or warranty, include that information at the bottom of the invoice.
 Lastly, include a personal note thanking the client for their business.

 Writing an Invoice

-Now that you know what an invoice is and how to write one, you’ll have a professional, legal document as your binding agreement with your customers.
+Now that you know what an invoice is and how to write one, you’ll have a professional, legal document to use as a binding agreement with your customers.